Different Type Of Roofing Materials

 2. Steel Roofing

 Another popular and affordable metal roofing material is steel.
 There are three main types of steel roofs: galvanised, stone-coated, and galvalume steel.
-Galvanised steel is made from zinc, which makes the roof more corrosion resistant.
-Galvalume is coated with aluminium, which is also corrosion resistant.
+Galvanised steel is made from zinc, which makes the roof more corrosion-resistant.
+Galvalume is coated with aluminium, which is also resists corrosion as well.
 This type of steel roofing can be painted and comes in a variety of colours.
 The stone-coated steel is made from a combination of zinc and ceramic-coated stone granules.
-However, it's not as corrosion resistant as the previous two.
+However, it's not as corrosion-resistant as the previous two.

 Steel Roofing